spwisner/portfolio-with-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Steve Wisner
-subheading: Software Engineer
+subheading: Senior Software Developer
 image: /img/img_32903.jpeg
 about:
   description: >-
     In 2014, I taught myself how to code as a hobby.
 Three years later, I decided to take a risk to pursue a career as a web developer.
 I resigned from my job and attended a 3-month web development immersive program.
-    Currently, I’m employed at WebPT where I am a lead software engineer for the company's new tasking application.
+    Currently, I’m employed at WebPT where I am a senior software developer for the company's new tasking application.
   title: About
 contact:
   location: 'Boston, MA'